nodejs/node/doc/api/dgram.md

 Offset and length are optional but both *must* be set if either are used.
 They are supported only when the first argument is a `Buffer` or `Uint8Array`.

-Example of sending a UDP packet to a random port on `localhost`;
+Example of sending a UDP packet to a port on `localhost`;

 ```js
 const dgram = require('dgram');